Nicole-Hong/Nicole-Hong/README.md

 - 🤔 I’m looking for help with MongoDB, PyTorch, PyCharm, PySpark and AutoML
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love classical music and play the violin at orchestras
-- :rocket: Hobbies: Coding, Hiking, Swimming and Dancing
+- :rocket: Hobbies: Coding, Painting, Hiking, Swimming and Dancing